 They are located in easy-to-find sections of your newspaper.
-And they are fully which is not accessible to everyone.
+And they are fully accessible to everyone - unlike the internet, which is not accessible to everyone.

 Less than 10% of the U.S. population views a local, state or federal government website daily, according to the May 2009 release of U.S. Census Bureau, Annual Estimates of Resident Population.